chenziao/M1ten_thousand/README.md

 # M1ten_thousand

-Matt Stroud, Tyler Banks, and Feng Feng
+Ziao Chen, Matt Stroud, Tyler Banks, and Feng Feng

 A ten thousand cell network of the primary motor cortex with 4 unique cell types in layer 5A and 5B: CP, CS, FSI, and LTS.
 Utilizes distance dependent connections for more realism.